minasmart/presentations/rails-girls-to-action-cable/presentation.md

 ---

+# How does action cable work?

+^ Let's talk a little bit about how action cable works.

+---

+- Ruby API
+- Javascript SDK

+^ Action Cable gives the developer two separate APIs.
+A Ruby API, and a javascript SDK.
+The ruby API helps you implement work on the server.
+The Javascript SDK lets you build out your clients.

+---

+- Connections
+- Channels
+- Streams

+^ Internally, Action Cable models websockets using Connections, Channels and streams.
+When a client connects, a new connection instance is created.
+There's typically only one connection between any browser instance (or tab) and the server.
+Channels represent a logical unit of work.
+The help you segment your connection into multiple things, so like a chat channel, and a notifications channel.
+Streams are how the server segments broadcasting within a channel.
+When a client connects to something like a chat room, they'd connect to the chat channel, the server would figure out what room the client is interested, and subscribe them to the stream for that room within the chat channel.

+---

 # Let's look at some code

-^ I want to show you another demo around this idea, but first let's look at the code for the chat app.
+^ I want to show you another demo, but first let's look at the code for the chat app.
 (Start with the rubby.
 Then move into the Ember.
 Explain why I've used Ember.
-There are a ton of apps that use rails as an API and I wanted to see how easy it is to do shave out one of rails' layers
+There are a ton of apps that use rails as an API and I wanted to see how easy it is to do shave out one of rails' layers)

 ---